 After you have upgraded your Cloud Billing account, sign up for Customer Care.
 Choose the support service that best fits your organization's technical support needs.

-Minimize or stop charges to your Cloud Billing account
+Minimize or stop charges to your paid Cloud Billing account

 To minimize costs or prevent your Cloud Billing account from incurring charges, you can take the following actions: